Pneumococcal bacteria are dispersed in the air when infected people cough or sneeze.

 Pneumococci commonly reside in the upper respiratory tract of healthy people, their natural host, particularly during the winter and early spring.
 The bacteria spread to other people when they do the following:

-Spread is more likely among self-contained groups of people, such as people who live, stay, or work in nursing homes, prisons, military bases, shelters for the homeless, or day care centers.
+Spread is more likely among certain populations of people, such as military personnel and homeless people.
+Spread is also more likely to occur among self-contained groups of people, such as people who live, stay, or work in nursing homes or long-term care facilities, hospital wards, prisons, military bases, universities or schools, shelters for the homeless, or day care centers.

 Most pneumococcal infections occur in the